What’s the Difference Between Staff Augmentation and Outsourcing?Posted by: Beth George | On: 25th Jul, 2019 | Startup

 The other method is working with freelancers.
 Freelancers are individuals who work with a series of clients instead of working full time with any one company.
 You may be able to locate freelancers in several ways but one of the most common is through “talent agencies.”
 Talent agencies are platforms that connect companies with freelancers.

 Some companies are somewhere in between in that they take on clients and projects but have no staff, instead of working with freelancers.
-These companies, then, are little more than middle men but that doesn’t mean that they’re useless.
-They can be good for companies that need work done but don’t know how to effectively source the work themselves.
+These companies, then, are little more than middlemen but that doesn’t mean that they’re useless.
+They can be good for companies that need work done but don’t know how to effectively source the work themselves as software development outsourcing has certain key risk areas.

 Usually, when you outsource to fill a position discovered via the staff augmentation process, you use a freelancer rather than a firm.